Communities developing resources and competencies for using their languages

 Preparation for this role generally requires formal training, consisting of satisfactory performance in the following SIL standard courses or their equivalents.
 The exact set of courses is determined in consultation with an advisor from the SIL Ethnomusicology and Arts Group.
 The advisor will take into account the student’s background and training.

-Arts courses are offered at the Graduate Institute of Applied Linguistics, European Training Programme-UK, and Payap University.
+Arts courses are offered at GIAL's Center for Excellence in World Arts and Payap University.

 Coursework is followed by a six-month to three-year, supervised field apprenticeship as an Arts Specialist.